 Enjoy what you have rather than desiring what you don’t have.
 Just dreaming about nice things is meaningless—like chasing the wind.Ecclesiastes 6:9 NLT

-If you’ve spent even 10 minutes watching TV or browsing social media, then you know what it feels like to be constantly bombarded with reminders of what you don’t have.
-The NIV translation of this passage calls this incessant desire a “roving of the appetite” (Ecclesiastes 6:9 NIV), which is “to travel constantly without a fixed destination.”
-In other words, our fixation on the things we don’t have will lead us to be perpetually wandering, always in want, never satisfied, and with no clear endgame in sight.
+If you’ve spent even ten minutes watching TV or browsing social media, then you know what it feels like to be constantly bombarded with reminders of what you don’t have.
+The NIV translation of this passage calls this incessant desire a “roving of the appetite” (Ecclesiastes 6:9 NIV), and “rove” means “to move aimlessly.”
+In other words, our fixation on the things we don’t have will lead us to be perpetually wandering, always in want, never satisfied, and without a clear endgame in sight.

-- What are the things you don’t have that you’ve been fixated on?
+- What are the things I don’t have that I have been fixated on?

-- What are the ways God has already blessed your life?
-Do you feel grateful?
+- What are the ways God has already blessed my life?
+Do I feel grateful for those things?

-- How could your life be different if your attention was focused more on what you have instead of what you don’t have?
+- How could my life be different if my attention were more focused on what I have instead of what I don’t have?

 Change your passion

-We can be passionate for a lot of things, many of which fall under the category of our “own ‘righteousness'” – namely, things that make us feel better about ourselves, which is how Paul described people who use adherence to rules as a means to feel superior or confident.
+We can be passionate about a lot of things, many of which fall under the category of our “own ‘righteousness'”—namely, things that make us feel better about ourselves, which is how Paul described people who use adherence to rules as a means to feel superior or confident.
 Additionally, it’s common to be consumed with hobbies, vacations, or other means of escape to dampen the elements in our lives that are overwhelming or discouraging.

-God wants us to believe that the best way to feel secure, assured and content is to become passionate about being consumed with him.
-To become people who eat, sleep and breath the Scriptures, similar to the Psalmist who wrote Psalm 119.
+God wants us to believe that the best way to feel secure, assured, and content is to become passionate about being consumed with him, to become people who eat, sleep, and breathe the Scriptures, similar to the Psalmist who wrote Psalm 119.
 And just like with any hobby or profession, we can choose what we are passionate about.
-Simply making the decision to spend more time praying, reading the Bible and trying to obey it will yield incredible results in your life, and in the lives of those around you (1 Timothy 4:15-16).
-Unlike with chasing the world, you will never be left disappointed when you decide to chase God.
+Simply making the decision to spend more time praying, reading the Bible, and trying to obey it will yield incredible results in our lives, and in the lives of those around us (1 Timothy 4:15-16).
+Unlike chasing the world, chasing God will never leave us disappointed.

-- Are you passionate about being consumed with God?
+- Am I passionate about being consumed with God?

-- What chases do you need to let go of in order to make God your primary desire?
+- What chases do I need to let go of in order to make God my primary desire?

-- What changes in your life do you need to make in order to spend quality time with God?
+- What changes do I need to make in my life in order to spend quality time with God?

-- What would it look like to give God your best?
+- What would it look like to give God my best?